LukeAveil/CV/README.md

 - Highly selective application process
 - Emphasis on pair programming, TDD and agile methodologies

-#### London Southbank University (start_date to end_date)
+#### London Southbank University (September 2007 to June 2010)

 - BA Honours Digital Photography

+#### Kent Institute of Art and Design (September 2003 to June 2004)

+- BTEC Diploma in Foundation Studies: Art and Design

+#### Maidstone Grammar School for Boys (September 2006 to June 2003)

+- 10 GCSEs
+- 3 AS Levels (Maths, Physics and Philosophy)
+- 2 A Levels (Art and Design Technology)

 #### Other qualifications

 - CASI level 1 snowboard instructor

 ## Experience

 **Kathmandu** (April 2014 to December 2015)
 Trainee Manager at Australia's leading outdoor adventure retailer.
-I was based in their flagship Melbourne store.
+I was based in the flagship Melbourne store.

 **Sabi Studios** (December 2014 to May 2015) Photographer at Melbourne based commercial photography studio.
-Worked on a large scale project for a real estate company, this involved travelling around Australia and developing a visual profile of city suburbs.
+I worked on a large scale project for a real estate company, this involved travelling around Australia and developing a visual profile of city suburbs.

 **Documentary Arts Asia** (January 2012 to April 2012)
 Intern at Thailand based NGO.
 I helped setup and run of an organisation that raises awareness of humanitarian and environmental issues across Asia.
 I curated photography exhibitions from leading documentary photographers and helped organise a hugely successful multi-day documentary photography and film festival.